benaug/Jolly-Seber-N-Prior-DA/README.md

 So the prior [z.super[1:M] | N[1],N.recruit[1:(n.primary-1)],M] is

 (N[1]!N.recruit[1]!...N.recruit[n.primary-1]!N0!)/ M!, the inverse multinomial coefficient.
+This reflects that individuals in each entry group are not exchangeable.

 This repository also has sex-specific versions with sex-specific population dynamics.
 For these models, the prior is analogous to that described above except we now have sex-specific partitions for N[1] and N.recruit.
 There is a single N0 off class, not sex-specific.

-My first attempt at this approach (Jolly-Seber Github repo) mistakenly used the same prior as for closed populations, which appeared to work as expected with the larger population sizes used to test the code, but not with smaller population sizes, especially for sex-specific models where there are more possible partitions in the z.super prior.

 More notes: individuals with z.super[i]=0 do not have a z vector describing entry year and survival (set to all 0).
 These z states are simulated when proposing to update
 N.super/z.super.
 In SCR versions, the z.super[i] individuals maintain activity centers for convenience like all other DA approaches in the past,